 Pretty much every season, usually in an Untucked episode or the behind the scenes special in the first season, there'll be at least one point where the remaining queens say they're like sisters and have formed a bond, even if they're still competing and may fight with each other at times.
 A lot of the queens who have met through the show have gone on to regularly work together and perform in shows with each other after their stint on Drag Race too and continue to stay in contact and remain friends in real life.

 Uncanny Valley: Invoked when Ru says that Coco's rendition of a ventriloquist puppet should be "More Pinnochio, less the doll from Saw."

-The Unintelligible: Every season there's at least one contestant—usually from Puerto Rico—with a flawed grasp of English and an extremely thick accent, meaning the other queens have no idea what she's saying half the time.
+The Unintelligible: Every season there's at least one contestant—usually from Puerto Rico—with a flawed grasp of English and an extremely thick accent, meaning the other queens have no idea what she's saying half the time, and due to the language/culture barrier, certain jokes and references might fly over her head.
 Yara Sofia was well aware of this and actually used it as a joke in several challenges.

 Eloquent In My Native Tongue: Upon elimination, the unintelligible queen of the season will give an eloquent and perfectly clear farewell speech in Spanish in her last interview.
 The one exception is Season 1's Nina Flowers, since she made it to the Final 2.

 In season 6, Trinity K. Bonet is criticized for her enunciation, due to the false teeth she wears in drag.